trimstray/nginx-admins-handbook/README.md

 The process of choosing NGINX location block is as follows (a detailed explanation):

-1. Prefix-based NGINX location matches (no regular expression).
-Each location will be checked against the request URI

-2. NGINX searches for an exact match.
+1. NGINX searches for an exact match.
 If a `=` modifier exactly matches the request URI, this specific location block is chosen right away

-3. If no exact (meaning no `=` modifier) location block is found, NGINX will continue with non-exact prefixes.
+2. Prefix-based NGINX location matches (no regular expression).
+Each location will be checked against the request URI.
+If no exact (meaning no `=` modifier) location block is found, NGINX will continue with non-exact prefixes.
 It starts with the longest matching prefix location for this URI, with the following approach:

     - In case the longest matching prefix location has the `^~` modifier, NGINX will stop its search right away and choose this location.

     - Assuming the longest matching prefix location doesn’t use the `^~` modifier, the match is temporarily stored and the process continues.

-4. As soon as the longest matching prefix location is chosen and stored, NGINX continues to evaluate the case-sensitive and insensitive regular expression locations.
+3. As soon as the longest matching prefix location is chosen and stored, NGINX continues to evaluate the case-sensitive and insensitive regular expression locations.
 The first regular expression location that fits the URI is selected right away to process the request

-5. If no regular expression locations are found that match the request URI, the previously stored prefix location is selected to serve the request
+4. If no regular expression locations are found that match the request URI, the previously stored prefix location is selected to serve the request

 In order to better understand how this process work please see this short cheatsheet that will allow you to design your location blocks in a predictable way: